 We loved this – If you are having non-vegan guests for Christmas or any other special occasion, and are keen to impress them, and ensure they have that wonderful satisfied, full feeling after their dinner, then this is the perfect roast to present.
-When I created this roast I wanted to make something akin to a ‘traditional thinking’ type of roast, but 100% vegan and without compromising the taste – so I wore my wizard hat in the kitchen and got working.
+When I created this roast I wanted to make something akin to a ‘traditional thinking’ type of roast – a little like a minced beef wellington, but 100% vegan and without compromising the taste – so I wore my wizard hat in the kitchen and got working.
 The result was outstanding – it worked, boy oh boy, this worked – on every level.
 Taste, texture, colour, aroma, presentation, you name it, and IT hit the mark.
 Serve it up with crunchy potatoes (the potatoes are made express, scroll down for the recipe), all the trimmings – roast carrots, parsnips and whichever greens take your fancy, and my Creamy Cognac Sauce to pour over, if you wish.
 An added bonus – it’s reasonably easy to make, and does not take as long as you may think.
 Oh, and I forgot to say, it cuts beautifully (no mess).

 Tip:- I used 6 dates and 3-4 tsp of agave syrup – as I wanted to marry a slight sweet taste with the savoury flavour, but, since many people’s preference differs, feel free to use a little less – the secret is to taste the mixture before adding the agave.
 Remember it is designed to be a little sweet.
 Prepare the filling a day in advance to save time, plus the taste will settle even more overnight.
 Also, if you have purchased your puff pastry frozen, let it thaw out in the refrigerator on a plate the night before too.